Daringly integrating Disability

 Image Description: Sulaiman (a wholeheartedly Disabled AF, British Pakistani man with black buzz cut hair and wrists tattoos) in his power wheelchair (Permobile M5 Corpus) on The Treehouses of Lanrick's wheelchair-accessible balcony.
 He is amongst tremendous trees, Sulaiman’s non-human kin.
 A moss-covered tree grows through the deck.
 A forest of tender trees behind.
 Sulaiman wears a white t-shirt via his dearest friend Jen White-Johnson.
 A red and pink eye with a star shining in the pupil, represents our demand for radical healing and dreaming.
 Underneath, dark red text “Calling all radical resters” is in capital letters.
 Sulaiman has a huge smile, joyful for every radical breath he takes every single second of every day.

-Hey, I’m Sulaiman R. Khan — سلیمان راشد خان [he/him/Disabled], currently based in London, UK!
+Hey, I’m Sulaiman R. Khan — سلیمان راشد خان [he/him/his], currently based in London, UK!

 This is my creative space for everything I currently do in the wonderful world of creativity and beyond.
 Here you’ll find out about the work I do, personal projects, events I’ve gone to and what I’ve been up to – in the creative industries and life – as well everything that ignites my soul, feeds my imagination, and gets my heart beating faster.